 If an institution or group wants to provide payment, or partial payment for their attendees/participants, Extension has the ability to invoice a third party.
 This allows the third party to pay for seats and receive pre-paid reservation tickets or a discount code it can distribute to participants so they can enroll.
 Please email firstname.lastname@example.org with the subject line “Reservation Ticket Question” for more information regarding the reservation ticket process.

 Professional development programs wishing to offer academic credit can propose a course to UC Merced Extension.
-Please reach out to Extension by email at email@example.com to determine if the educational experience qualifies for academic credit.
+Please submit your course proposal to determine if the educational experience qualifies for academic credit.